 - Vehicle’s actual value at the time of accident: $22,000

 - Your deductible: $500

-Typically a new car is worth approximately 30 percent less in 3 months than the day it was purchased!
-In our example above, if you owned the car for 3 days, had physical damage coverage and the car was totaled, you could owe 20% to 30% of the $24,000 ($4,800 to $7,200 out of your pocket) even though you purchased “full coverage.”
+Typically, a new car is worth approximately 30% less in three months than when it was purchased.
+In the example above, if you owned the car for three days, had physical damage coverage and the car was totaled, you could owe 20% to 30% of the $24,000 ($4,800 to $7,200 out of your pocket), even though you purchased “full coverage.”